Pop/Rock:

 **”My Lovely Celia”: Basically, the British baroque composer George Munro (1675-1731) is only known for this wonderful song.
 If that had been his only achievement in music it would have been completely worth it, I think!

 **NEW 2024 ”Seven Studies for 5-part Choir”: Usually, the amateur singers I work with have certain recurring problems: singing legato lines, counting pauses, counting longer notes (while singing them!) plus setting a decisive consonant at the end (especially the consonant ”s”; easily becoming ”sssssss”).
 Which means that music in a more polyphonic kind of setting always got us into trouble.
 So, I decided to compile a set of seven exercises.
 (I do them only for max 10 min every session.)
 In these small pieces, every voice is repeating only one note/line over and over again, thus being able to concentrate only on the counting.
 After gradually getting more challenging, the exercises reach their climax in a great Halleluja!
 Maybe it’s something you want to try as well with your choir?
-There’s an English, German and a Swedish version, but we can easily adapt it to different languages as well.
+There’s an English, German and a Swedish version, but I can send you the mxl.file so you can easily adapt it yourself and add your own exercises.